Jesus24041998/DateTimePickerSpinnerRange/README.md

 Contributions are welcome!
 If you have any improvements or find an issue, please open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the APACHE License.
 See the LICENSE file for details.

 ![Not found](/DateTimePickerSpinnerRangeLibrary/assets/images/CapturaNormal.png) ![Not found](/DateTimePickerSpinnerRangeLibrary/assets/images/Captura2horas5minutos.png) ![Not found](/DateTimePickerSpinnerRangeLibrary/assets/images/Captura4horas10minutos.png)